 Senior Center News June 2019 Put-in-Bay Ohio

 The Put-in-Bay Senior Center Advisory Board Officer Elections were held in June.
-All officers have been reelected for another term: Dave Gundlach – President, Val Chornyak – Vice President, Linda Frederick – Treasurer and Dianne Smith – Secretary.
-We also want to thank Bob and Dianne Smith, who are actively involved and informed members of our Senior Center, for their continued role as our Ottawa County Advisory Board Members.
-A big shout out to all for your dedication and hard work in making the Put-in-Bay Senior Center such a success!
+All officers have been reelected for another term: Dave Gundlach – President; Val Chornyak – Vice President; Linda Frederick – Treasurer; and Dianne Smith – Secretary.
+We also want to thank Bob and Dianne Smith, actively involved and informed members of our Senior Center, for their continued role as our Ottawa County Advisory Board Members.
+A big shout-out to all for your dedication and hard work in making the Put-in-Bay Senior Center such a success!

 time for this publication!

-The EMS continues to take Blood Pressures every Monday at 10 a.m. as you may have read in the Put-in-Bay Diary May 2019.
-This is a wonderful service they provide so feel free to get yours checked.
+The EMS takes Blood Pressure every Monday at 10 a.m., as you may have read in the Put-in-Bay Diary May 2019.
+This is an outstanding service they provide, so feel free to get yours checked.
 The “60+ Clinic” is scheduled for Thursday, July 25th.
-This free health clinic is put on by the Ottawa County Health Dept. for those 60 and older.
-If you’d like to take advantage of this wonderful program, please call 419-734-6800 to make your appointment.
+The Ottawa County Health Dept puts this free health clinic on for those 60 and older.
+If you’d like to take advantage of this excellent program, please call 419-734-6800 to make your appointment.

-I just want to say again how very thankful I am for our seniors and their willingness to volunteer here at the center.
-Each and every volunteer has such a vital role in keeping the place running smoothly!
-I truly appreciate everything you do from bringing in baked goods for coffee socials, teaching various classes when needed, washing dishes and many other “works” that are done behind the scenes.
+Again, I want to say how thankful I am for our seniors and their willingness to volunteer here at the center.
+Every volunteer has such a vital role in keeping the place running smoothly!
+I truly appreciate everything you do, from bringing in baked goods for coffee socials, teaching various classes when needed, washing dishes and many other “works” that are done behind the scenes.
 The giving of your time and hard work does not go unnoticed!
-As I’ve said before, it takes a great crew to run this ship, and I couldn’t do it without your help!
+As I’ve said before, running this ship takes a great crew, and I couldn’t do it without your help!
 That’s it for Senior Center News June 2019!